Rajeshaligeti/Editkaro-Streamcast/README.md

 ## Overview

-The **Editkaro.in Portfolio Page** highlights the agency's creative capabilities by organizing their work into distinct categories.
+The **Editkaro.in Portfolio** page highlights the agency's creative capabilities by organizing their work into distinct categories.
 It provides an interactive and visually appealing experience for visitors to explore the agency's work across various domains.

 ### Portfolio Categories
 - **Short-form Videos**: Bite-sized, engaging videos for social media.